Meet Toti!

 Diabetes Hacks I’ve Learned Along the Way

-So the first step would be eating more healthy.
+So the first step would be eating healthier.
 I went to a diabetes class that helped a lot to come up with a good and balanced way of eating, and I slowly but surely changed my eating habits for the better.

 I also set myself a goal of actively moving for at least 30 minutes each day.
 I started walking to work, and taking longer and longer walks.
 In a few months I’d more or less stopped using my car!
 I realized, most things I needed to get to were within walking distance.